Actively Recruiting

 • Anaphylactic reaction to iodinated contrast

-• Moderate to severe pain in other lower limb joints with pain score above 4
+• Moderate to severe pain in other lower limb joints on the same side with VAS greater than 4

 • Peripheral arterial disease in treated leg (Rutherford Grade 2 or higher)